-If abnormalities are detected, your physician may order any of the following additional tests:
+If abnormalities are detected, your provider may order any of the following additional tests:

 - Urine test to identify any possible problems with your urinary tract, kidneys, and bladder.

 - Cholesterol test to measure your heart health and your risk of heart disease or stroke.

 - Blood sugar test to regulate your risk of pre-diabetes and diabetes.

 - Blood panel to check the function and capacity of your internal organs.